-#2 Go to “settings” in right corner and find “tools / developer tools”
+- Go to “settings” in the right corner of Chrome to find “tools/developer tools”

-- H1 Headers: It’s the biggest headline on your page.
-Can be a call to action.
+- H1 Headers: It’s the biggest headline on your page and opportunitiy for a “call to action.
 Just one good H1 tag on each page is all you need; be sure page keyword is there.